MiraGeoscience/geoapps/docs/content/apps/kmeans_clustering.rst

     py.iplot(app.heatmap_fig)

 Histograms
 ^^^^^^^^^^

 Display histograms for each data field.
 By default, data fields are normalized between [0, 1].

-Scale
-"""""

-Option to increase the weight of a specific data field.

-.. _kmeans_bounds:

-Upper/Lower Bounds
-""""""""""""""""""

-Option to set bound values on the data range.

 .. jupyter-execute::
     :hide-code: